Minimizing transients via the Kreiss system norm: Kreiss system norm

-The Kreiss norm can be computed either by solving a non-smooth max-max program, or by a convex SDP; see \cite[Theorems 2.1 and 2.4]{an_kreiss}.
-The SDP provides a certified accuracy, but the non-smooth technique is considerably faster.
+The Kreiss norm can be computed either by solving a nonsmooth max-max program, or by a convex Semi-Definite Program (SDP); see \cite[Theorems 2.1 and 2.4]{an_kreiss} and the discussion given there.
+The SDP provides a certified accuracy and accounts for the worst case complexity, but the nonsmooth technique is considerably faster.
 In numerical testing, we therefore use the SDP only for the final certification.